Samsung Galaxy S II: Chipsets

 The Galaxy S II has a 1.2 GHz dual core ARM Cortex-A9 processor that uses Samsung's own 'Exynos 4210' System on a chip (SoC) that was previously code-named "Orion".
-The Exynos branded SoC was the source of much speculation concerning another branded successor to the previous "Hummingbird" single-core SoC of the Samsung Galaxy S. The Exynos 4 Dual 45 nm (previously Exynos 4210) uses ARM's Mali-400 MP GPU.
-This graphics GPU, supplied by ARM, is a move away from the PowerVR GPU of the Samsung Galaxy S.
+The Exynos branded SoC was the source of much speculation concerning another branded successor to the previous "Hummingbird" single-core SoC of the Galaxy S. The Exynos 4 Dual 45 nm (previously Exynos 4210) uses ARM's Mali-400 MP GPU.
+This graphics GPU, supplied by ARM, is a move away from the PowerVR GPU of the Galaxy S.

 The Exynos 4210 supports ARM's SIMD engine (also known as Media Processing Engine, or 'NEON' instructions), and may give a significant performance advantage in critical performance situations such as accelerated decoding for many multimedia codecs and formats (e.g., On2's VP6/7/8 or Real formats).

-The Mali 400 GPU in the Exynos 4210 SOC is one of the only, if not the only GPU powering Android devices, that does not support GL_RGB Framebuffer Objects (FBOs), only GL_RGBA.
-The newer Galaxy S II (9100G), based on the PowerVR SGX540, does not exhibit the issue.
+The Mali 400 GPU in the Exynos 4210 SoC is one of the only, if not the only GPU powering Android devices, that does not support GL_RGB Framebuffer Objects (FBOs), only GL_RGBA.
+A revised Galaxy S II (GT-9100G), based on the PowerVR SGX540, does not exhibit the issue.

 At the 2011 Game Developers Conference ARM's representatives demonstrated 60 Hz framerate playback in stereoscopic 3D running on the same Mali-400 MP and Exynos SoC.
 They said that an increased framerate of 70 Hz would be possible through the use of an HDMI 1.4 port.

 The Motorola Atrix advertised in June 2011 that it was "the world's most powerful smartphone"; in August 2011 the UK Advertising Standards Authority ruled that the Atrix was not as powerful as Galaxy S II due to its faster processor.

-A newer Samsung Galaxy S II (i9100G) uses a 1.2 GHz dual core TI OMAP 4430 processor with PowerVR SGX540 graphics.
+A newer Galaxy S II variant (GT-I9100G) uses a 1.2 GHz dual core TI OMAP 4430 processor with PowerVR SGX540 graphics.

 Storage and RAM

-The Galaxy S II has 1 GB of dedicated RAM and 16 GB of internal mass storage.
+The Galaxy S II has 1 GB of dedicated RAM and up to 32 GB of internal mass storage.
 Within the battery compartment there is an external microSD card slot capable of recognizing and using a 32 GB microSDHC memory card.

 Display

-The Samsung Galaxy S II uses a 108.5 mm WVGA (800 x 480) Super AMOLED Plus capacitive touchscreen that is covered by Gorilla Glass with an oleophobic fingerprint-resistant coating.
-The display is an upgrade of its predecessor, and the "Plus" signifies that the display panel has done away with Pentile matrix to regular RGB matrix display which results in a 50% increase in sub-pixels.
+The Galaxy S II uses a 108.5 mm WVGA (800 x 480) Super AMOLED Plus capacitive touchscreen that is covered by Gorilla Glass with an oleophobic fingerprint-resistant coating.
+The display is an upgrade of its predecessor, and the "Plus" signifies that the display panel has done away with PenTile matrix to regular RGB matrix display which results in a 50% increase in sub-pixels.
 This translates to grain reduction and sharper images and text.
 In addition, Samsung has claimed that Super AMOLED Plus displays are 18% more power efficient than the older Super AMOLED displays.
 Some phones have display issues, with a few users reporting a "yellow tint" on the left bottom edge of the display when a neutral grey background is displayed.